The Edit

 Mount St Gardens

-Just off Mount Street, tucked behind mansion blocks, you will come across the secluded Mount Street Gardens, with its plane trees, tropical plants, lawns and paths.
+Just off Mount Street, tucked behind mansion blocks, you’ll come across the secluded Mount Street Gardens, with its plane trees, tropical plants, lawns and paths.
 Many of the benches lining these paths have been donated by Americans connected to the nearby US Embassy, grateful for this peaceful slice of greenery in central London.
 During the English Civil War, the site was part of a huge fortification known as Oliver’s Mount, which later became a burial ground for St George’s, Hanover Square.
 In 1889 the public gardens were formally established with stone gate piers which still exist today.